 While browsing through the Winthrop Oriental (Asian grocery store) one day, I came across this surprising instant noodle packet!

-It was a pleasant surprise and a bit of novelty to find Sarawak food packaged up and sold as instant noodles.
+It was a pleasant surprise and a bit of novelty to find Sarawak food packaged up and sold as instant noodles here in Perth.
 Of course I purchased a pack of it to try right away.

 When I went to pay for it, the Hong Kong Chinese shop owners were also curious that I was buying it, and asked me where Sibu was.
 Not everyone knows where Sarawak is, and I always get blank stares when I tell people I’m from Kuching, so it was interesting to try and explain where Sibu was!

 I think I ended up explaining in my very broken Mandarin, “Errr… 诗巫在砂拉越。砂拉越在马来西亚， 可是不是在KL那边。 是在东马那儿， 进一点。” 1

 OMG, I hope they made sense of that!
 Turns out they bought it because their supplier let them sample some, and they thought it was pleasant enough to try and sell even though they didn’t know where Sibu was and what Kampua noodles are.

 Bad Mandarin aside, the bigger question here was how did the noodles hold up?
 Let’s unpack it and find out.

 Included sauce packets:

 Guys, the packet in foil is actual LARD to make it more authentic.
 Thank the pig and all its gifts.